fubinf/sedrila/docs/instructors.md

 - Export public key:  `gpg --armor --export <keyfingerprint>`

-## Make entry in `sedrila.yaml`
+### Make entry in `sedrila.yaml`

+- Send the course organizer your `instructor` entry for your course's `sedrila.yaml`.
+  Find a copy of `sedrila.yaml` at `https://courseserver.example.org/path/course/_sedrila.yaml` to see what such an entry looks like.
-- Enter email, key fingerprint, and public key in your `instructor` entry in the course's `sedrila.yaml`, together with `gitaccount` (your username in the git service used in the course) and `webaccount` (your username on the webserver serving the course content).
+- In that entry, `gitaccount` is your username in the git service used in the course and `webaccount` is your username on the webserver serving the course content.

-## Set up your workstation
+### Set up your workstation

 - During your work as instructor of a sedrila course, you need a directory tree into which you will clone and checkout the git repositories